The Best Chicken Wings In Austin guide image

 THE SPOTS

-photo credit: Holly Dirks
+photo credit: Richard Casteel

 Most people probably know Delray Cafe as “that little food truck outside of Nickel City,” and while it’s technically correct, it’s really not giving enough credit to the folks slinging some of our favorite sliders and wings in town.
 The wing menu only leaves you with a few options—buffalo mild, buffalo hot, barbecue, and lemon pepper—but our not-very-scientific poll of five friends told us that roughly four out of five people would have ordered one of those flavors anyway.
-Wings here are sold by the pound.
-If, like us, you’re not much of a chicken mathematician, that’s about six wings per pound.
+Wings here are sold by the pound—if, like us, you’re not much of a chicken mathematician, that’s about six wings per pound.
 At Delray, they’re not trying to do anything fancy.
 Just simple wings, done well.

 There’s an element of surprise when you order wings at The Potluck, a 24/7 trailer in South Austin serving wings, po’boys, and fries.
 The wings are huge, with a very fine breading that adds a little extra crunch.
 While a few of the options like “pineapple sunrise” or “supreme sriracha” give hints about the flavors, most of the wings have names like “hot girl” or “star dust” with emoji descriptors that only offer a vague indicator.
 Our favorite is the “loose cannon,” topped with a thick dusting of (probably) cajun and ranch seasonings.
 If you’re OK with just a little mystery, tell them what you like—spice level, and wet or dry—then sit back and enjoy a surprise at any hour of the day.

 The oak-smoked wings at the barbecue spot Stiles Switch are flash-fried and then tossed in one of their sauces—either Alabama white, buffalo, or honey barbecue.
-These used to only be a special available on Sundays—to go with pro football games.
+These used to be a special only available on Sundays—to go with pro football games.
 And that’s exactly what they’re aiming to be: classic sports bar-style wings, with the requisite ranch for dipping and some celery sticks for good measure.
 Lucky for you though, because these wings are now available six days a week.

 Tucked in a strip mall next to the Hancock H-E-B, Wingzup looks kind of like a generic sports bar from the outside.
 Finding wings here isn’t much of a surprise, but finding out how well they do them sure is.
 The sauce and dry rub menu reminded us a bit of Austin wing mini-chain Pluckers—with similar flavors displayed on a color-coded, sliding scale of spice.
 But the wings here come in six different styles—original, grilled, smoked, golden (marinated then fried), country (battered then fried), and boneless (if you even consider those wings).
 We usually go with the original, grilled, or smoked, but you can mix and match styles and flavors for just a few extra dollars.

 The Rolling Rooster makes some of the best chicken and waffles in town, and the chicken wings here are just as good.
-The hot wings that come in a variety of classic flavors—like garlic parm, lemon pepper, and buffalo.
+The hot wings come in a variety of classic flavors—like garlic parm, lemon pepper, and buffalo.
 We’re fans of the wings with waffles, because it somehow makes us feel like we’re eating a more balanced meal.
-Whatever choice you make, you’ll be met with some perfectly-fried wings, and some incredibly juicy chicken.
+Whatever choice you make, you’ll be met with some perfectly fried wings, and some incredibly juicy chicken.
 It's located near MoPac and Wells Branch Parkway.

-The jerk chicken wings at Winston’s, a Jamaican trailer in South Austin, are some of our favorites in town.They’re smoky and tender inside with little bits of char on the skin.
-These wings are a little more focused on flavor and tenderness than on ultra crispy skin, but when they’re coated in an intense layer of spicy jerk seasoning like this, that’s a compromise we’re willing to make.
+The jerk chicken wings at Winston’s, a Jamaican trailer in South Austin, have quickly made their way into our monthly rotation.
+They’re smoky and tender inside with bits of char on the skin.
+These wings are a little more focused on flavor and tenderness than ultra-crispy skin, but when they’re coated in an intense layer of spicy jerk seasoning like this, that’s a compromise we’re willing to make.
 They’re also priced by the wing, so you can make a full meal out of them, or just order a couple to accompany your oxtails.

 Green Mesquite has been around since the late ‘80s, so it’s fair to say they’ve had some time to figure things out.
 The focus here is barbecue—something they do very well—but you’re not reading a barbecue guide right now.
 Here the wings are smoked, and tossed in a tangy barbecue sauce, with just enough heat to make it a little fun.
 And the smoke flavor really makes it all the way through the wings.
 There are three locations: the original off Barton Springs, one in the Southpark Meadows shopping center, and one in San Marcos.